erwanM974/hibou_label/README.md

 This piece of software has been developped as part of a PhD thesis in 2018-2020.
 This particular build has been prepared to accompany the publication of a paper in the 2020 edition of the ICTSS conference (32ND IFIP INTERNATIONAL CONFERENCE ON TESTING SOFTWARE AND SYSTEMS).
+A long version of this paper is currently available [here](https://arxiv.org/abs/2009.01777) on Arxiv.

 This README describes the software implementation.